Robots as tools for understanding human behavior.

 Fighting Social Isolation During COVID-19

-In response, we developed a robot teleoperation system tailored for elementary school-aged children, allowing them to engage in physical play even when physically separated [5].
+One facet of my research focuses on creating robust systems capable of autonomous operation in dynamic, unstructured settings like homes.
+The COVID-19 pandemic highlighted several opportunities in our daily lives for which robots can play a social role.
+In response, we developed a robot teleoperation system tailored for elementary school-aged children, allowing them to engage in physical play even when physically separated [HRI'22].
 This approach empowers children to control the actions of robots in their friends' homes and communicate with them.
-The outcomes of our research, along with user feedback, suggest that robots can offer a fun and safe means for individuals to connect socially during a global pandemic.
+The outcomes of my research, along with user feedback, suggest that robots can offer a fun and safe means for individuals to connect socially during a global pandemic.
 For more information about this project, visit Robots for Good.

 Events